tibs/venv-intro/venv-intro-notes.rst

   In the case of ``venv.py``, that "do something" is to create the setup for a virtual environment for this particular Python.

-* ``venv`` is the name of the directory to create which will hold the "workings" of the virtual environment.
+* that last ``venv`` is the name of the directory to create which will hold the "workings" of the virtual environment.
 I'll talk about how to choose a name for this directory, and where to put it, later on, but for now the name ``venv`` is fairly self-explanatory, and the default place, the current directory, is what we want.